-NEW: Starting in March 2015 students can take the basic course e-learning plus in South Africa.
-We are pleased to offer the practical training at and with Equisentials!
+NEW: Starting in May 2015 students can take the basic course e-learning plus in South Africa.
+We are pleased to offer the practical training in only 3 visits at and with Equisentials!

 The BackBone-Academy holds and asks for high standards in the practical education: A special step-by-step training system allows BackBone course participants, to feel for smallest changes in the neuro-muscular control and to evaluate and treat them accurately.
 Side effect of veterinary chiropractic studies is a broadening of diagnostic abilities.
 Therapy is easy – with the most accurate diagnosis!Details Basic Course

 The BackBone Basic Veterinary Chiropractic Course is open exclusively to licensed Veterinarians and DC´s (university education in human chiropractic, 4 years minimum).